movementkitchen/website/src/pages/about/index.md

 ### About Movement Kitchen

 Kitchen is where magic happens.
 A source of physical, mental and spiritual sustenance.
 Kitchen makes a home homely.
-It's a safe and intimate place for creation and exploration.
-A place of rekindling the joy of play, enjoying the process of making, getting the hands dirty.
+It's a place of rekindling the joy of play, enjoying the process of making, getting the hands dirty.
 A place of connecting to our intuition, our inner wisdom, following the gut.

 I want you to experience our movement practice as a kitchen, not a lab.
 Equally about the process as it is about the result.
 Creating a safe and playful environment for inquiry and exploration through movement.
 There is no right and wrong, but just exploring different ways of moving that might serve your body better.